MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-predictive-opportunity-scoring.md

 7. Publish the model.

    The prediction opportunity scoring is applied in your organization.
-Users can see the opportunity scoring in their views under the **Opportunity Score** column and a widget in the opportunity form.
+Users can see the opportunity scoring in their views under the **Opportunity score** column and a widget in the opportunity form.

 >[!IMPORTANT]
 >Adding the predictive opportunity scoring widget to a form through legacy form designer is not supported.